azkaban/azkaban/docs/ajaxApi.rst

 **Response Object**
 ~~~~~~~~~~~~~~~~~~~

-It returns a detailed information about the execution (check the example
+It returns detailed information about the execution (check the example
 below).
 One thing to notice is that the field ``nodes[i].in`` actually
 indicates what are the dependencies of this node.